MarceloDuretti/Financeiro/replit.md

 ## Overview

 FinControl is a comprehensive financial management platform designed for individuals and businesses (including MEI).
 It features a modern, Apple-inspired minimalist landing page and a full-featured dashboard for managing financial transactions, accounts, categories, and generating reports.
 The application is a full-stack TypeScript solution utilizing a React frontend, Express backend, and PostgreSQL database with Drizzle ORM.

+**Key Architectural Features:**
+- **True Multi-Tenant Architecture (Big Data)**: Single PostgreSQL database serves multiple isolated clients with row-level tenant isolation
-Key capabilities include multi-company management and a hierarchical user system with collaborator invitations and granular access control.
+- **Hierarchical User System**: Admin/collaborator roles with email invitations and granular company access control
+- **Complete Data Isolation**: Each admin tenant can only see and manage their own data - zero cross-tenant data leakage
+- **Performance Optimized**: Composite indexes on (tenantId, id) for fast tenant-scoped queries

 ## User Preferences